zneret03/shopify/README.md

-# E-Commerce
+# Shopify

-I built this e-commerce to showcase my fullstack developing skills in different area of new technology that are being introduce to the tech world.
+I built this shopify to showcase my fullstack developing skills in different area of new technology that are being introduce to the tech world.

 ![demo](https://github.com/zneret03/ecommerce/blob/master/src/static/dashboard.png)